Marusko/Race-Timer/README.md

 ![image](https://user-images.githubusercontent.com/93376571/228534331-986c8708-b147-4177-9cdc-33a0cc21fdd1.png)
   * **Display** - List of connected displays to choose on which the timer window will be opened.
 Display names here **AREN'T** the same as in Windows settings

+---
+**Disclaimers** "RR" and "RaceResult" are trademarked by and belong to race result AG I make no claims to these or any assets belonging to race result AG and use them purely for informational purposes only.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 [^1]: This app does't collect anything from PC or RR.
 I don't have signning certificate